Anant-Arora/HR_Analytics_Dashboard/README.md

 6. Bar Graph: Displays attrition counts by job role, offering detailed insights into role-specific turnover.

- # Insights:Key Insights for the Human Resources Department
+ # Insights: Key Insights for the Human Resources Department
-Attrition Rate:

 1. Out of 62 employees, 12 have left, resulting in an attrition rate of ~19%, which is concerning for a department that plays a central role in employee retention.
 Average Age: